TradeControl/tradecontrol.github.io/tutorials/services.md

 ### Invoice Register

-Selecting Invoice Register from the Information tree will open the Invoice Register tab.
+Selecting Invoice Register from the Information menu will open the Invoice Register tab.
 Users can explore every invoiced task by month, with the current month selected by default.
 There are multiple tabs which are explained
 below: